How to Prepare Your Mind & Body for a Major Sporting Event [Infographic]

 ‘Fail to prepare, prepare to fail’ as the old saying goes, and that couldn’t be more true than in the case of a major sporting event.
 It’s not only your body but also your mind that needs to prepare for the sport.

 Whether you’re doing your first 5km run or about to lead your team out for a big cup final, if you don’t prepare in the right way then you’re already giving your opponent a hefty advantage.
-Take a look at our infographic on how to prepare yourself for the two weeks leading up to a major sporting event, with advice on training, nutrition and, of course, sleep.
+Take a look at our infographic on how to prepare yourself for the 2 weeks leading up to a major sporting event, with advice on training, nutrition and, of course, sleep.

 Scroll down for the full transcript, sources, and options to embed this infographic.

 Physical preparation is crucial, but mindfulness is just as important for sporting success.

 Preparing your body for any physical activity is important to help reduce the risk of injury and recovery time.
 Of course, you also want to ensure your body is up the challenge!
 It doesn’t matter if you’re preparing for a 400m running race, triathlon or joining a football team, here are three important things you need to concentrate on to elevate performance…

 Try to bank some extra sleep – increasing sleep to 10 hours per night before events can improve athletic performance and minimize the impact of poor sleep the night before.
 On the day of a sports event take 20 minute nap about two hours before your event which should boost energy levels and performance

 According to Dr Charles Czeisler, a Harvard sleep specialist, it’s the sleep after training that is most important.
 A good night’s sleep allows time for your body to rest and recover from any injuries encountered in training.
 A 2009 study by MIT showed that mice who had navigated a maze replayed new experiences in their brains as they slept – forming long term memories of what they’d learned.
 Proving the positive implications of sleep.